Fluent Bit: Official Manual

 fluentbit.io/parser[_stream][-container]

 Suggest a pre-defined parser.
 The parser must be registered already by Fluent Bit.
-This option will only be processed if Fluent Bit configuration (Kubernetes Filter) have enabled the option K8S-Logging.Parser.
+This option will only be processed if Fluent Bit configuration (Kubernetes Filter) has enabled the option K8S-Logging.Parser.
 If present, the stream (stdout or stderr) will restrict that specific stream.
 If present, the container can override a specific container in a Pod.

 fluentbit.io/exclude[_stream][-container]

-Request to Fluent Bit to exclude or not the logs generated by the Pod.
-This option will only be processed if Fluent Bit configuration (Kubernetes Filter) have enabled the option K8S-Logging.Exclude.
+Define whether to request that Fluent Bit excludes the logs generated by the pod.
+This option will be processed only if the Fluent Bit configuration (Kubernetes Filter) has enabled the option K8S-Logging.Exclude.

 False

-Annotation Examples in Pod definition
+Annotation examples in pod definition

 Suggest a parser